BhavikaNikaju/Bharat_Intern_Web_Development_Task/README.md

-This file contains html and css code for "Homepage of Netflix".
+This file contains html and css code for "Portfolio Website".